1 – What is the Alien Gospel?

 The apocryphal works we are discussing belonged, of course, to a different literary genre.
 They were the hundreds, maybe even thousands, of spin-offs from Biblical themes, written mostly between 300 BC and AD 300.
 Almost every character in the Bible has some apocryphal “book” attributed to him or her.
 Many of these works were partly inspired, but all were questionable in some way or another.
 But it seems this sort of writing was common in the popular literature of those days.

 And, like Paul with his Greeks, so Jude, with his Jews, was using a quote from their popular literature.
 These books were not frowned upon then, and hopefully, readers took them with a grain of salt and enjoyed them as entertainment, as embellishments of the original, bare-bones accounts given in the Scriptures.
-However, because of their authoritative tone and titles, these writings often held more authority in the minds of readers than they should have.
+However, because of their authoritative tone and titles, many readers may have thought these writings were original sources.

 Possibly, certain of these writings and their writers were the reason for the apostle Paul’s exhortation to his young pastors regarding the misleading doctrines of some teachers within the Early Church: